How To Get Your Child To Write

 Arguing about homework

-Feeling embarrassed by his work, or lack of it
+Feeling embarrassed by their work, or lack of it

-Worrying that he is missing out on essential learning experiences
+Worrying that they are missing out on essential learning experiences

-Thinking that he may be switched off writing for ever
+Thinking that your child may be switched off writing for ever

 Wasting your precious time trying strategies that don’t work